42 Dugg: Career

 Hayes first gained traction for his 2018 singles "The Streets" (featuring Babyface Ray) and "STFU" (with Peezy, EWM Kdoe, Bagboy Mel, Cashkidd and Ewm Buck).
 After writing slam poetry with Lil Baby, he signed to Lil Baby's 4 Pockets Full (4PF) and Yo Gotti's Collective Music Group (CMG), in conjunction with Interscope Records.
 Hayes received national attention when he was featured on Lil Baby's February 2020 song "Grace", which peaked at number 48 on the Billboard Hot 100.

-The song was included on Baby's album My Turn, and its deluxe edition—released in May of that year—contained their second collaborative song "We Paid", which peaked at number ten on the Billboard Hot 100.
+The song was included on Baby's album My Turn, and its deluxe edition—released in May 2020—contained their second collaborative song "We Paid", which peaked at number ten on the Billboard Hot 100.
 This boosted sales of his mixtape Young & Turnt 2, which debuted at number 58 on the Billboard 200 and number six on Billboards Independent Albums chart.
 Hayes followed up with guest performances on songs for other artists including Marshmello, Lil Keed, Meek Mill, Blac Youngsta, Big Sean, T.I., Kaash Paige, 2 Chainz, Tory Lanez and Latto.
 As of 2024, Hayes has guest featured on 15 total songs.

 In May 2021, Billboard named Hayes the "R&B/Hip-Hop Rookie of the Month".
 That same week, on May 21, 2021, Hayes released the 19-track mixtape, titled Free Dem Boyz, in dedication to his incarcerated friends.
 The project features the "standout" single "4 da Gang", a collaboration with California rapper Roddy Ricch.
 Also in 2021, he was featured on the annual XXL Freshman Class.
 In July 2023, he appeared on King Von's second posthumous album Grandson, on the track "GangLand".